ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Python Configuration
 {: #devsecops-pipeline-configuration-python}

-To configure the Python Poetry version, use the following spots:
+To configure the Python Poetry version, use the following pipeline environment properties:

 * `hint-python-poetry-version`: (Default: `1.8.2`) Hints for Python Poetry version.

 #### Terraform Configuration
 {: #devsecops-pipeline-configuration-spot-terraform}

-To configure the Terraform deployment process, use the following spots:
+To configure the Terraform deployment process, use the following pipeline environment properties:

 * `terraform-deployment`: (Default: `false`) Disables Schematics as a deployment vehicle in favor of Terraform and Cloud Object Storage for state storage.

 #### Artifact Upload
 {: #devsecops-pipeline-configuration-spot-artifact-upload}

-To configure the artifact upload process, use the following spots:
+To configure the artifact upload process, use the following pipeline environment properties:

 * `artifact-upload-to-devsecops-cos`: (Default: `false`) Enables artifact upload to a Cloud Object Storage bucket by using DevSecOps CLI artifact upload for nonimage saved artifacts.